MatthieuGG/DualTaskProgress/README.md

 (etc. for all participants)

 ---
 This code is provided allong with more detailed informations in this article: [Gallou-Guyot et al., 2024]().
 The data has been acquired within the [INCOME research project](https://matthieugg.github.io/income.html).
-To cide this work:
+To cite this work:
 > (incoming: article)

 > Matthieu Gallou-Guyot.
 (2024).
 MatthieuGG/DualTaskProgress: v1.0.0 (v1.0.0).
 Zenodo. https://doi.org/10.5281/zenodo.13131779